strvcom/eslint-config-javascript/environments/nodejs/README.md

 ## Configurations

-### javascript/environments/nodejs/latest
+### @strv/javascript/environments/nodejs/v6

-Suitable for the very latest version of Node.js.
-It configures ESLint to allow known ES 2015 features and disallow those still missing as well as includes Node-specific ruleset for known errors.
+Suitable for projects running on Node.js v6.
+Also includes Node-specific ruleset for known errors.

-### javascript/environments/nodejs/legacy
+### @strv/javascript/environments/nodejs/v5

-Suitable for legacy versions of Node.js (0.12 and older).
+Suitable for projects running on Node.js v5.
+It configures ESLint to allow known ES 2015 features and disallow those still missing.
 Also includes Node-specific rulesets for known errors.

-### javascript/environments/nodejs/best-practices
+### @strv/javascript/environments/nodejs/best-practices

 Use this ruleset in conjunction with one of the version-specific configuration files.
 Provides additional safety checks to flag potentially unsafe code.

-### javascript/environments/nodejs/optional
+### @strv/javascript/environments/nodejs/optional

 Use this ruleset in conjunction with any of the above.
 Provides additional insights into potential inconsistencies in the project.